devshehan/devshehan/README.md

 ### Hey...
 What's up?

-I am Shehaan Avishka, a java developer from Ambalangoda, Sri Lanka. 🇱🇰"
+I am Shehaan Avishka, a java developer from Sri Lanka. 🇱🇰"

 ### About me